bkacjios/lua-mumble/README.md

 -- Transmit a plugin data packet
--- Users table can be a table of mumble.user's OR session numbers mumble.client:sendPluginData(String dataID, String plugindata, Table users)
+-- Users table can be a table of mumble.user's OR session numbers mumble.client:sendPluginData(String dataID, String plugindata, [mumble.user, Number session] ...)

 -- Transmit a raw, encoded, opus packet
 -- Set speaking to false at the end of a stream